 In the past, Lizard hackers acknowledged hacking, League of Legends, EA Games, Destiny and Microsoft Xbox Live.
 The hallmark of the group’s attacks are huge distributed denial of service attacks (DDoS), a hackers’ technique employed to flood the target with high traffic requests from the hackers botnet rendering the target servers unresponsive to legitimate users’ requests.

 Little is known about the real identities of the hackers behind Lizard squad, expect that they hack for fun and online glory.
-Some experts believe the Lizards Squad is a hacktivist group with close ties with Islamic state of Iraq and Syria (ISIS), and may be out on a revenge mission to foreign countries intervening in the Syrian crisis.
+Some experts believe the Lizards Squad is a hacktivist group with close ties with ISIS, and may be out on a revenge mission to foreign countries intervening in the Syrian crisis.